beginning of a journey

 Q: I’m not a regular churchgoer.
 Can I still have my child baptised?

 A: Yes.
 The Church believes that God’s love is available to all, regardless of their background.
-Your parish priest can talk you through the options.
+Juliette, our Parish Priest, can talk you through the options.
 You may prefer to have a Thanksgiving service first and then consider baptism when you have had time to talk through what is being asked of you.
 You may also wish to find out more about the Christian faith and what joining the Church involves before you make a decision about baptism.
-Again, your parish priest can give you guidance.
+Again, Juliette can give you guidance.